codatio/codat-docs/docs/configure/plans/free.md

 ---
 title: "Discover Codat"
-sidebar_label: Free trail
+sidebar_label: Free trial
-description: "Sign up and explore whether Codat suits your needs"
+description: "Sign up to our free trial and explore whether Codat suits your needs"
 ---

 Test all Codat’s products and integrations on our free trial.